 Seek resolution from Director if that doesn’t resolve

-If all of the above steps have not been taken and notes made of the various discussions, then the Board Chair will have nothing to work with and will be unable to hear the complaint until the steps have been gone through with some notations.
+If all of the above steps have not been taken and notes made of the various discussions, then the Executive Director will have nothing to work with and will be unable to hear the complaint until the steps have been gone through with some notations.